openstack-archive/searchlight/doc/source/dev-environment.rst

    # Alternatively, you can directly invoke the command using the following.
    (venv) $ python searchlight/cmd/api.py --config-file etc/searchlight-api.conf

-You’ll should now see the log from the API service.
+You should now see the log from the API service.

 Exercising the API